arv100kri/Cognitive-Services/Content/en-us/Emotion/HowtoCallEmotionForVideo.md

 When using a client library, the subscription key is passed in through the constructor of the VideoServiceClient class.
 For example:

 ```
-var videoServiceClient = new VideoServiceClient("Your subscription key");
+var emotionServiceClient = new emotionServiceClient("Your subscription key");
 ```
 To obtain a subscription key, see [subscription and key management.]
 (https://www.projectoxford.ai/Subscription)